CUHK

 For dataset access, questions, or collaborations:

 We thank all participants who contributed to the CUHK-X dataset collection.
 Special acknowledgments to the CUHK research team and collaborators who made this comprehensive multimodal dataset possible.
-The hardware setup and synchronization infrastructure were crucial for achieving the quality and scale of CUHK-X.
+The hardware setup and synchronization infrastructure were crucial for achieving the quality and scale of CUHK-X. The CUHK-X dataset creators obtained approval from an Institutional Review Board (IRB) to conduct their study and collect data from human subjects.

 CUHK-X aims to advance research in healthcare monitoring, smart environments, and privacy-preserving human activity understanding.
 We hope this dataset serves as a valuable resource for the research community to develop more robust and practical human activity recognition systems.